its-a-lisa/seventeensierra-hub/src/pages/index.md

       - type: grid_item
         title: Projects
         content: >-
-          SeventeenSierra strives to automate the boring stuff related to cyber risk management.
+          SeventeenSierra strives to alleviate the mundane, repetitive stuff related to cyber risk management.
+We intend to automate processes by looking for ways to make things just a little easier by developing tools so that people can focus their energy on the real tough stuff.
         actions:
           - type: action
             label: Explore Projects